 The authors appreciate the valuable comments and suggestions from the anonymous referees.
-Many thanks are due to the members in the Scalable Computing Systems Laboratory at Illinois Institute of Technology.
-This work is supported in part by US National Science Foundation grants CNS-0720549, CCF-0702737, NGS-0406328, and a TeraGrid Compute Allocation.
+Many thanks are due to the members of the Scalable Computing Systems Laboratory at the Illinois Institute of Technology.
+This work was supported in part by US National Science Foundation Grants CNS-0720549, CCF-0702737, and NGS-0406328 and a TeraGrid Compute Allocation.
 Some preliminary results of this work were presented in [50] and [59].